PayPal: Sri Lanka

 In January 2017, the PayPal team was scheduled to visit Sri Lanka in mid-January to re-establish links.
-In Sri Lanka as of 2021, PayPal can be used only to send money.
+As of 2021, PayPal could only be used to send money.

+On May 15, 2026, PayPal expanded its services to Sri Lanka with Bank of Ceylon, Commercial Bank of Ceylon and Sampath Bank as initial banking partners.

 Russia

 In March 2022, PayPal suspended all activities in Russia due to 2022 Russian invasion of Ukraine.

 Ukraine

 In March 2022, during the Russian invasion of Ukraine, PayPal expanded its services for Ukrainian accounts, allowing them to send and receive money from friends and family.
 Previously, PayPal users in Ukraine could only send money internationally from their accounts, not receive it.